openhab/openhab-docs/tutorials/migration.md

 #
 remote = true

 # Include legacy 1.x bindings.
 If set to true, it also allows the installation of 1.x bindings for which there is
 # already a 2.x version available (requires remote repo access, see above). (default is false)
 #
 legacy = true

-# Include experimental add-ons.
-If set to true, it also allows the installation of extensions that are not (yet) part
-# of the official distribution and need further testing (requires remote repo access, see above). (default is false)
-#
-experimental = true

 # A comma-separated list of bindings to install (e.g. "sonos,knx,zwave")
 binding = zwave,astro1,http,mqtt,nest,networkhealth,ntp